$A_\infty$-deformations of zigzag algebras via Ginzburg dg algebras: Bigraded Hochschild cohomology

 \section{Bigraded Hochschild cohomology}

-As we will use bigradings of zigzag algebras and $2$-Ginzburg dg algebras and consider the bigraded Hochschild cohomology, let us fix notations for differential bigraded algebras; see \cite{Kel03}.
+As we will use bigradings of zigzag algebras and $2$-dimensional Ginzburg dg algebras and consider the bigraded Hochschild cohomology, let us fix notations for differential bigraded algebras; see \cite{Kel03}.

-A {\it differential bigraded vector space} $(V, d)$ is a bigraded vector space $V = \bigoplus_{p, q\in \mathbb Z} V^{p, q}$, where the first grading denotes the cohomological grading and the second one denotes the Adams grading which is viewed as an additional grading, together with a differential $d$ of bidegree $(1, 0)$.
-Note that we obtain a complex $V^{\bullet, q}$ for each fixed $q$.
+A {\it differential bigraded vector space} $(V, d)$ is a bigraded vector space $V = \bigoplus_{p, q\in \mathbb Z} V^{p, q}$ together with a differential $d$ of bidegree $(1, 0)$, where the first grading denotes the cohomological grading and the second one denotes the Adams grading which is viewed as an additional grading.
+Notice that we obtain a complex $V^{\bullet, q}$ for each fixed integer $q$.